 Participants in the first residency were: Lisette Auton, Umar Butt, Brendan Curtis, Emma Geraghty, Adam York Gregory, Ellie Harrison, Lady Kitt, Krissi Musiol, Toni-Dee Paul, Chloe Smith, Hannah Sullivan, and Ben Wright.
 We were joined by Stuart Allen (Derby Theatre), Emma Beverley (East St Arts), Kate Craddock (GIFT), Katie Hickman (Baltic), Kevin Jamieson (HOME), Daniel Mitchelson (ARC), Jo Verrent (Unlimited), Rachael Walton (Third Angel), and Rich Warburton (Theatre in the Mill).

 In 2021, we were focused on value.
 We ran two FIELD residencies on the topic.
-Between them, we hosted a session as part of GIFT 2021, offering participants from rural Northumberland to the centre of Tehran a taste of what FIELD is like.
+Between those, we hosted a session as part of GIFT 2021, offering participants from rural Northumberland to the centre of Tehran a taste of what FIELD is like.

 The first residency was in spring, with artists from across Scotland.
 The artists taking part were Jenna Watt, Emily Nicholl, Raman Mundair, Sanjay Lago, Katharine Williams, Jassy Earl, Alice Allen, Heather Fulton, Jessica Raam, Leonor Estrada Francke, Heather Marshall and Ellen Renton.
 On occasions, we were joined by Julie Ellen (Macrobert), LJ Findlay Walsh (Tramway), Dominic Hill (Citz Theatre), Sara Johnstone (Workroom), Lucy McGlennon (Eden Court), Fiona Ferguson (Imaginate), Ruth McEwan and Gareth Nicholls (Traverse Theatre), Karl Jay Lewin (Dance North), Liam Sinclair, Andrew Panton and Jess Thorpe (Dundee Rep and Scottish Dance Theatre), Mhari Robinson (Independent Arts Projects), Vanessa Boyd (Creative Scotland) and Gill Robertson (Catherine Wheels)